IBM-Bluemix-Docs/StreamingAnalytics/integrate_cloudant.md

 {:screen: .screen}
 {:note: .note}

-# Integrating with Cloudant and many other RESTful Services
+# Integrating with Cloudant and other RESTful Services
 {: #integrate_cloudant}

 Streams integrates with other technologies using adapters to popular protocols such as TCP, ODBC, Kafka, JMS, MQTT and HDFS, just to name a few.
 REST is another established protocol that is gaining popularity because of its use in many cloud-based services.
 This article describes how to use Streams HTTP adapters to integrate SPL applications to Cloudant and other RESTful, web-based services.